HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ### Example Transactions Based on Query, Code and Free Text Inputs

 Following the guidance in this guide and HRex, getting clinical data from the Data Source is typically a two-to-five-step process for the Data Consumer.
-The following example transactions show two scenarios using task-based exchanges to request and retrieve clinical data from a Data Source(HIT). <span class="bg-success" markdown="1">The Task examples in scenario 1 use a FHIR RESTful query syntax and a free text input.
+The following example transactions show two scenarios using task-based exchanges to request and retrieve clinical data from a Data Source(HIT).
+The Task examples in scenario 1 use a FHIR RESTful query syntax and a free text input.
 The scenario 2 example uses a coded input in the Task.
-The following section documents and provides an example transaction in which the Task input is a FHIR Questionnaire.</span><!-- new-content -->
+The following section documents and provides an example transaction in which the Task input is a FHIR Questionnaire.

 #### Scenario 1